 Sadly, some pets do come to us with very serious behavior problems, such as aggression towards humans.
-If an animal shows any signs of aggression while in our care, we cannot knowingly adopt out that dog or cat -- it is our social responsibility to only adopt out healthy, temperamentally sound pets.
+If an animal shows signs of aggression while in our care, we cannot knowingly adopt out that animal -- it is our social responsibility to adopt out healthy, temperamentally sound pets.
 We take our responsibility to the community very seriously.
 The safety of our staff, volunteers, adopters and other animals is of the utmost importance to us at all times.

 Myth: We handle pet licensing and/or enforce the Metro Louisville animal ordinance.

-TRUTH: Licensing and the animal ordinance are handled by the city’s government agency, Metro Animal Services.
+TRUTH: Licensing and the animal ordinance are handled by the city’s government agency, Louisville Metro Animal Services.